theoportlock/workforce/README.rst

    steve = worker("<PLAN.CSV>")
    steve.run()

-The schema should be in the format of a csv with two columns.
-On the left and right column is the source and target command respectively (see example).
-Produces a logfile for each run.
+The schema should be in the format of a tsv with two columns.
+On the left and right column is the source and target process respectively (see example).

+This is tested on mac and linux but requires work for windows integration.